thearkai/chat/README.md

 **The Ark AI** is a production-ready, ChatGPT-inspired AI assistant built for **students, researchers, and curious learners**.
 It provides conversational AI, voice interaction, file analysis, content generation, and intelligent learning assistance — powered by **Google Gemini**.

 > Designed to be clean, scalable, modular, and perfect for a **secondary-school science-fair demonstration** — yet robust enough for real deployment.
+By : SYSON ACTIN

 ---